-- 93% of customers say online reviews have an impact on their purchase decisions.
+- 93% of customers say online reviews impact their purchasing decisions.

-- When considering a new business, 91% think reviews are important enough to sway their purchasing decision.
+- 91% think reviews are important enough to sway their purchasing decision.

 What to Do Before Collecting Reviews